 The graduate must have satisfactorily completed not fewer than 60 credits in the Elective Subject Matter areas.
 (SCR 40.03(2)(a)) (To “satisfactorily complete” refers to required grades, discussed below at 4.6.5.)
 This is most often referred to as the 60-Credit Rule.
-Each semester, a list of the courses satisfying the 60-Credit Rule is available to students.
-For an updated list of 60-Credit Rule courses, go to http://www.law.wisc.edu/academics/courses/ and click on “60-Credit Rule Courses.”
+All courses satisfying the 60-Credit Rule will be so designated on the Law School's online course schedule, which is available at www.law.wisc.edu/academics/courses/ For an updated list of 60-Credit Rule courses, go to http://www.law.wisc.edu/academics/courses/ and click on “60-Credit Rule Courses.”

 All of the Mandatory Subject Area courses referenced above will count toward the 60-Credit Rule.
 A student who takes all of the Mandatory Subject Area courses (including the many found in the First-Year Program) will already have approximately 40 or more credits toward meeting the 60-Credit Rule.
 Thus, the student need only take 20 or so additional credits of 60-Credit Rule courses to meet the requirement.

 In a student’s law school career, a cumulative maximum of only five clinical credits (to include internships and externships) will count toward the 60-Credit Rule for Diploma Privilege (but all such credits will count toward the 90-Credit Rule required for graduation (see 4.4.1 above)).
-In the Lawyering Skills Course, five of the seven credits will apply to the 60-Credit Rule, but all will count toward the 90-Credit Rule.
-For Professional Responsibility, one credit will apply to the 60-Credit Rule, but all will count toward the 90-Credit Rule.
-For Trial Advocacy, a maximum of four credits will apply to the 60-Credit Rule for Diploma Privilege, but all will count toward the 90-Credit Rule for graduation.
+In the Lawyering Skills Course, five of the eight credits will apply to the 60-Credit Rule, but all will count toward the 90-Credit Rule.
+For Professional Responsibilities, one credit will apply to the 60-Credit Rule, but all will count toward the 90-Credit Rule.
+For Trial Advocacy (including Mock Trial, but not including Pre-Trial Advocacy), a maximum of four credits will apply to the 60-Credit Rule for Diploma Privilege, but all will count toward the 90-Credit Rule for graduation.